Damages and Materiality: Effects on voluntary disclosure: General litigation effects of switching strategies

-\textbf{Proposition 5 (Comparative switching statics). }\textit{ Assuming the liability-share factor\ of Section 5.3 and the objective function (obj-3), the optimal switching time }$\theta=\theta_{\rho}$\textit{ \ under a candid-first or sparing-first regime, if such exists, is given respectively by the first-order conditions:}
+\textbf{Proposition 5 (Comparative switching statics). }\textit{ Assuming a constant liability-share factor $\rho$\ of Section 3.7 (example (iii)) and the objective function (obj-3), the optimal switching time }$\theta =\theta _{\rho }$ \textit{\ under a candid-first or sparing-first regime with $h(t)=h_{\theta}(t)$, if such exists, is given respectively by the first-order conditions:}

 \textit{and}

 \textit{Thus the corresponding switching times satisfy}

 \textit{i.e. relative to a context which does not permit litigation, under the threat of litigation candid behaviour lasts for longer.
 More generally,}